Blind man's buff: History

+A Chinese version of the game, zhuomincang 捉迷藏, has been mentioned in literary works since the Tang Dynasty.
+The Emperor Xuanzong was said to have been blindfolded while trying to catch his concubine in a game of zhuomicang.

 A version of the game was played in Ancient Greece where it was called "copper mosquito."

-The game is played by children in Bangladesh where it is known as Kanamachi meaning blind fly.
-One individual is blind-folded in order to catch or touch one of the others who run around repeating, "The blind flies are hovering fast!
-Catch whichever you can!"
 The game was played in the Tudor period, as there are references to its recreation by Henry VIII's courtiers.
 It was also a popular parlor game in the Victorian era.
 The poet Robert Herrick mentions it, along with sundry related pastimes, in his 1624 poem "A New Yeares Gift Sent to Sir Simeon Steward":